Adakveo FDA Approval History

 - Vaso-occlusive crises occur when the microcirculation is obstructed by sickled red blood cells.
 Adakveo works by binding to P-selectin, a cell adhesion protein that plays a central role in the multicellular interactions that can lead to vaso-occlusion.

 - FDA approval of Adakveo was based on the results of the SUSTAIN trial, a 52-week, randomized, placebo-controlled, double-blind study of 198 patients with sickle cell disease and a history of VOCs.
 Adakveo reduced the annual rate of sickle cell pain crises by 45% compared to placebo (1.63 vs 2.98) and the annual rate of days hospitalized by 42% (4 vs 6.87).

 - Adakveo is administered via intravenous infusion over a period of 30 minutes on Week 0, Week 2, and every 4 weeks thereafter.

 - Patients receiving Adakveo should be monitored for signs and symptoms of infusion-related reactions.
 Adakveo may also cause interference with laboratory tests used to measure platelet counts.

 - Common adverse reactions include nausea, arthralgia (joint pain), back pain, and pyrexia (fever).

-Development History and FDA Approval Process for Adakveo
+Development timeline for Adakveo